 Upon returning to Alabama, Justice Murdock served for a year as a law clerk to the late Clarence W. Allgood, United States District Judge for the Northern District of Alabama.
 Thereafter, he engaged in private practice, emphasizing commercial, constitutional, and election law.
 He also served as in-house counsel to a national corporation and as a State Administrative Law Judge.
 His practice included cases before the state and federal courts of Alabama, as well as the Eleventh Circuit Court of Appeals.
 In 1994 and 1995, he served as an attorney to The Honorable Perry O. Hooper, Sr., in the successful year-long federal court litigation to establish the lawful winner of the 1994 Alabama Chief Justice election.

 In 2000, Justice Murdock was elected to the Alabama Court of Civil Appeals, where he served from January 2001 to January 2007.
 He was elected to the Alabama Supreme Court in 2006 and began serving on that Court in January 2007.
 Justice Murdock was reelected to the Supreme Court without opposition in 2012.

-Justice Murdock has been married for 30 years to the former Margaret Gilchrist of Hartselle, Alabama.
-They have three children and they are active members of Covenant Presbyterian Church of Birmingham.
-Justice Murdock is a member of the Rotary Club of Birmingham and the Birmingham and American Bar Associations.
+Justice Murdock has been married for 37 years to the former Margaret Gilchrist of Hartselle, Alabama.
+They have three children and three grandchildren.
+Justice Murdock is a member of the Rotary Club of Birmingham.